stabilaprotocol/librustzcash/README.md

 submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Suggestions, Feedback & Issues
+If you have a suggestion for improvement, feedback about a specific feature or any issue please contact us at info@stabilascan.org